by Keaton Weiss

-And after Biden wins, they’ll be back in that little bubble of theirs, and most importantly, they’ll be out of our way.
+And after January 20th, they’ll be back in that little bubble of theirs, and most importantly, they’ll be out of our way.
 Sure, we’ll get the occasional snarky replies from them on our social media feeds whenever we criticize the Biden administration: “So I guess you want Trump” will become “So I guess you wanted Trump.”
 “We can argue about policy after the election” will become “The midterms are coming up and we need to keep the party united.”
 “Push Biden to the left once he’s in office” will become “He inherited a mess, he needs time to clean it up.”
 And so on, and so forth.
 While they won’t completely disappear, they’ll be placated enough to keep them from politically engaging beyond their insipid, boilerplate defenses of the status quo.

 This should be cause for celebration on the Left.
 We don’t need the #resistance to be activated, because they were never on the team in the to begin with.
 Four years ago, it was reasonable to assume that perhaps Trump’s victory would spark a mass progressive uprising, but we ran that experiment, and it yielded a Joe Biden nomination.
 Neoliberal hegemony created the conditions for Trump, and the response to Trump from the #resistance liberals was to double down on neoliberal hegemony by voting in someone to the right of their previous candidate.
 To be worried that these people will disengage if Biden wins is to grossly miscalculate the affects of their engagement in the first place, which has been disastrous for the progressive movement.
 Sadly, we can’t beat them yet; there are still, despite our best efforts, too many of them, and too few of us.
 We also can’t join them – obviously.
 So the best we can do in the short term is to distract them.
 Let them eat brunch.
 Give em a couple mimosas and a stack of red velvet pancakes and tell em everything’s fine.
 Keep them out of our way for a few years.
-We’ll elect more AOC’s without mainstream liberals following primary races as closely.
+We’ll elect more down-ballot progressives without mainstream liberals following primary races as closely.
 We’ll build broader support for our policy programs without the general public being turned off by the nauseating aesthetic of modern liberalism.
-And to the extent that pressuring a Biden administration is even possible, we’ll do so much more effectively if our opposition is too hopped up on prosecco and strawberry syrup to bother pushing back against us.
+And to the extent that pressuring a Biden administration is even possible, we’ll do so much more effectively if our centrist opposition is too hopped up on prosecco and strawberry syrup to bother pushing back against us.

-So if you fear that a Biden victory will lull the liberals to sleep, I can assure you that there’s nothing to be afraid of in this respect, because these liberals are too far gone to be of any use to us when they’re awake.
+So if you fear that a President Biden will lull the liberals to sleep, I can assure you that there’s nothing to be afraid of in this respect, because these liberals are too far gone to be of any use to us when they’re awake.
 The end is near for the #resistance era, and this is good news for the Left.